bleckers/brtro-420-better-blazin/README.md

 While gerbers are supplied in the repo, you can also use this link to order from OSHPark - https://oshpark.com/shared_projects/wI3J9FGP

 Alternatively if you don't mind waiting a couple of weeks, I can assemble, program and ship one for you for about $50USD inc shipping from Australia.
 Please contact me through the hackaday.io blog above if interested by leaving a comment or sending a message.

+The thermocouples will need to be moved/replaced and placed on the tray/PCBs for better thermal readouts (having them floating in the air with a black PCB can get the PCB up to 290 degrees Celsius).
+In the firmware, TC0 corresponds to the back two elements and TC1 corresponds to the front two (the back and front elements are individually controlled).
+Try to situate the thermocouples in the center of the elements on a sacrificial PCB or the PCB you are firing.
+If you aren't using a zone, just leave it where it is in the center of those elements.